10 years ago, I was feeling emotionally exhausted.

 But a word of warning before you jump online to take that free course . . .

-As a general rule of thumb, steer clear of technology on your holidays.
+As a general rule of thumb, try to limit time on digital devices over the holidays.

 Let me be clear: technology can be a great tool to help you engage in a mastery experiences.
 But depending on how you use it, it can also inhibit the recovery process.

-Screen time leisure activities, such as watching television and Netflix, don’t really challenge us.
+Screen time leisure activities, such as scrolling on your phone and watching Netflix, don’t really challenge us.
 We typically sit down and enter a passive, zombified state.
 This in turn can lead to boredom, apathy and depression.

 For every hour you spend in front of a screen, that’s an hour you could have spent at the beach, going for a walk in nature, working on a creative project or learning how to cook a new dish.